armaanhammer/lock-challenge/design_log/Step_3.md

 ### Refamiliarization with C++

-Continue Needing to refamiliarize myself with C++ after spending large amount of time with C and Python.
+Continue needing to refamiliarize myself with C++ after spending large amount of time with C and Python.
 See [Reference in Appendix](Step_3_Appendix.md#c-reference-material) for details.

 <br>